timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 ### Don't Panic - Problems Are Solvable

-Every TS Pico user encounters issues from time to time.
+Every TS-Pico user encounters issues from time to time.
 This is normal and expected - you're working with sophisticated hardware and software, and occasionally things don't go as planned.
-The good news is that most problems have simple solutions, and the TS Pico includes many built-in safety features to protect your data and system.
+The good news is that most problems have simple solutions, and the TS-Pico includes many built-in safety features to protect your data and system.

 ### Basic Troubleshooting Philosophy